KortesmakiAB/HornRep/proposal.md

 ## Description/Goal:
+What if a horn player/teacher, like me, could search for solo repertoire for the horn using filters like, range, duration, difficulty, style, gender of composer, nationality, etc.?
+These are the questions the app aims to solve.
+I believe this is a tool that would be extremely valuable across academia, as well as high school students and professionals.

-“HornRep is a product of Doctor Sarah Schouten's doctoral dissertation.
+“*HornRep* is a product of Doctor Sarah Schouten's doctoral dissertation.
 She has vision for a site that will benefit the horn community by allowing players of all skill levels to review, search and find pieces.”

 - A colleague of mine wrote her doctoral  dissertation on this topic and “made” a site.
 It is in ROUGH shape (php on Joomla).
     - The searching capability is very limited